 - 1. Is unable to manage without the garment due to large area or large number of sites or - Has skin conditions that preclude the application of conventional electrodes, adhesive tapes and lead wires or - 3.
-Is applying electrical stimulation beneath a cast for disuse atrophy - C. Neuromuscular Electrical Stimulation Devices (NMES) are denied experimental / investigational. - D. Interferential Therapy is denied experimental / investigational. (e.g., Sanexas, RS-4i, Sequential, Stimulator, Medstar&trade 100, EMSI Flex-IT) - E. Galvanic Stimulation Devices are denied experimental / investigational. - F. Microcurrent Stimulation Devices (MENS) are denied experimental / investigational. - G. H-wave Stimulation Devices are denied experimental / investigational. - H. Sympathetic Therapy for the treatment of pain is denied experimental / investigational. - I. Electrostimulation and Electromagnetic Therapy for the treatment of chronic wounds-is denied experimental / investigational. - J. Pulsed Electrical Stimulation for the treatment of osteoarthritis is denied experimental / investigational.
+Is applying electrical stimulation beneath a cast for disuse atrophy - C. Transcutaneous afferent patterned stimulation (TAPS) is considered experimental / investigational, including, but not limited to, the following conditions: - 1.
+Essential tremor - 2.
+Action tremor for Parkinson disease. - 3.
+Dementia - D. Neuromuscular Electrical Stimulation Devices (NMES) are denied experimental / investigational. - E. Interferential Therapy is denied experimental / investigational. (e.g., Sanexas, RS-4i, Sequential, Stimulator, Medstar&trade 100, EMSI Flex-IT) - F. Galvanic Stimulation Devices are denied experimental / investigational. - G. Microcurrent Stimulation Devices (MENS) are denied experimental / investigational. - H. H-wave Stimulation Devices are denied experimental / investigational. - I. Sympathetic Therapy for the treatment of pain is denied experimental / investigational.

-- K. Electrical Stimulation for the treatment of hyperemesis gravidarum is denied experimental / investigational. - L. Neurostimulation for the treatment of migraine pain and prevention of migraine headaches is denied experimental / investigational.
+- J. Electrostimulation and Electromagnetic Therapy for the treatment of chronic wounds-is denied experimental / investigational. - K. Pulsed Electrical Stimulation for the treatment of osteoarthritis is denied experimental / investigational. - L. Electrical Stimulation for the treatment of hyperemesis gravidarum is denied experimental / investigational. - L. Neurostimulation for the treatment of migraine pain and prevention of migraine headaches is denied experimental / investigational.